waii-ai/waii-mcp-hands-on-lab/PREREQUISITES.md

-# waii-mcp-hands-on-lab
+# waii-mcp-hands-on-lab Prerequisites
-Talk to your database using Waii and MCP through Claude Desktop
+This will walk you through setting up the MCP environment to connect MCP servers to Claude.
+Please ask if you need any help

 ## System Requirements